huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-friend-to-all-is-a-friend-to-none.md

 Humans are mimetic creatures.
 We copy those around us.
 Decentralized friend groups are medicine for the mimetic mind.

-* **Decentralized Friend Groups:** You have many small clusters of different friends who aren't connected.
+* **Decentralized Friend Groups:** You have many small clusters of different friends who aren’t connected.
 The only thing they have in common is that they know you.
 Ambitious friends, fun friends, serious friends, relaxed friends, fitness friends, hometown friends, traveling friends, etc.
 * **Centralized Friend Groups:** You have one large cluster of friends.
 They all share the same history, beliefs and behaviors.
 They usually fit in one box.
 Examples: “School friends” or “Work friends”

 ## See Also